 *** OUR LCVP IS CURRENTLY DOWN FOR MAINTENANCE.
-PLEASE CALL BACK IN JULY TO SCHEDULE A RIDE.
+PLEASE CALL BACK IN LATE JULY/EARLY AUGUST TO SCHEDULE A RIDE.
 WE APOLOGIZE FOR THE INCONVENIENCE***

 As war loomed over Europe and the Pacific, the U.S. Marine Corps was looking for a landing craft that could rival the Japanese Daihatsu-class ramp boats being used in China.
 In 1926, Andrew Jackson Higgins' designed the Eureka boat, which became the craft of choice for prohibition-era rum runners and the Coast Guard crews that hunted them, to be used in the shallow swamps and marshes of Louisiana.